Cuttings - June

 Sitting still

-in deep shade--
+in deep shade –

-the dog licks my
+my dog licks my

 sweaty arm.